wendyverdonk93/docs/content/security-and-legal/payment-regulations/about-3D-secure.md

 ---
 title : "About 3D Secure"
 weight: 1
-meta_title: "FAQ Payment regulations - About 3D Secure - MultiSafepay Docs"
+meta_title: "Payment regulations - About 3D Secure - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases: